somtee-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characters A and c from input Z and e respectively
+create a script that removes all letters c and C from input